 Keeping our cultural workers healthy and creating is the mission of ACHA.

-With that in mind and especially with the ongoing risk of COVID-19 on our beloved cultural community, NOMAF wants to remind our friends in Acadiana that the Acadiana Cultural Health Access (ACHC) program is there to help you navigate the medical system to get tested, treated and answer your questions.
+With that in mind, we want to keep our creatives healthy so they can continue sharing their gifts in our beloved cultural community.
+NOMAF wants to remind our friends in Acadiana that the Acadiana Cultural Health Access (ACHA) program is there to help you navigate the medical system to get tested, treated, and answer your questions.
 We are also here to take care of you beyond your medical needs.

-We know your body is an instrument and strive to help keep it healthy and creative.
+We know your body is an instrument and strive to help keep it in tune!

-About Kathy Richard, ACHA Co-Founding Director and Volunteer:
+About Kathy Richard, ACHA Co-Founding Director and Patient Advocate

-Our NOMC&AF Acadiana COVID-19 Resources Coordinator, Kathy Richard, is a community advocate and co-founding (volunteer) director of Acadiana Cultural Healthcare Access (ACHA).
+Kathy Richard is a community advocate and co-founding director of Acadiana Cultural Healthcare Access (ACHA).
 From her base in Abbeville, she has been on the front lines to assist thousands of Louisiana musicians and cultural workers during her more than 20 years of service.
 In 1998, Kathy served as a founding partner of both the New Orleans Musicians’ Clinic (NOMC) and the Healthcare For Musicians (H4M) program, as well as the Healthcare Initiative Director at the Louisiana Cultural Economy Foundation (LCEF).
 Her innovative programs -including disaster response initiatives, a state-wide health referral network, and Louisiana’s first smoke-free movement- have provided vital health and advocacy services, helping to enrich the livelihood of culture bearers in her community.